MorthimerMcMare/DoomRandomTexturesReplacer/README.md

 ```CPP
 virtual void SetupCategories( void )
 ```
 Method for categories initialization.
+Does nothing by default.
 In general its structure will be similar to the next code template:
 ```CPP
 /* First category: */
 AddCategory();